leanghengMap/news-portal/README.md

     - Before you run or start writing any program in PHP, you should start Apache and MYSQL.

+    - Then copy that project folder to C:/Program Files/XAMPP/htdocs.

     - Open the browser and type http://localhost.

     - Go to the folder and edit our code in that browser.